Working With Coding Systems

 What are Code Systems

-A code system is a managed collection of concepts — or, in this case, a clinical data point such as a specific diagnosis, lab test, or procedure.
+A code system is a managed collection of concepts — or, in this case, a clinical data point such as a specific diagnosis, lab test, medication or procedure.
 Each concept is represented by at least one internally unique code and a human-readable description.
-Code systems define which codes (symbols and/or expressions) exist and how they are understood — i.e., code systems have a standard way of coding and describing a clinical data point.
-Each coding system (E.g., LOINC, SNOMED CT, ICD -10, etc.) has its own unique set of codes to specify which codes can be used in a particular context.

 Local Codes

 Local code systems are one example of the myriad interoperability challenges faced in healthcare today.
 Local codes are internal codes used to reference clinical data points; consequently, they do not conform to national/international coding standards, making it difficult for an external user to interpret these codes.
-These "local" codes can be unique to a facility, healthcare system, or EHR.
+These local codes can be unique to a facility, healthcare system, or EHR.
 Internally, local codes work the same as any other standardized coding system; however, the challenge of interpreting local codes arises when organizations share their clinical data with other health organizations.

 An example of this could be working with conditions data that comes from an Epic EMR.
 The industry standard for coding conditions data is typically ICD-10, but the EMR may have its own local coding system for diagnoses that don't map 1:1 to more ubiquitous systems such as ICD -10 or SNOMED CT.
 When data is shared outside of the Epic ecosystem, it can challenge receiving organizations to effectively interpret and normalize against standardized coding systems.